syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.NETCORE/connecting-to-data-source/elasticsearch.md

 ---
 layout: post
 title: "Elasticsearch Data Binding in ASP.NET Core Pivotview component | Syncfusion"
-platform: ej2-asp-core-Core
+platform: ej2-asp-core-mvc
 description: "Learn how to bind data from a Elasticsearch database in the Syncfusion ASP.NET Core Pivot Table of Syncfusion Essential JS 2 and more."
 ---

-# Elasticsearch Data Binding
+# Elasticsearch in EJ2 ASP.NET MVC Pivotview control

-This section describes how to retrieve data from Elasticsearch database using [Nest](https://www.nuget.org/packages/Nest) and bind it to the Pivot Table via a Web API controller.
+This section describes how to retrieve data from Elasticsearch database using [Nest](https://www.nuget.org/packages/Nest) library and bind it to the Pivot Table via a Web API controller.

 ## Create a Web API service to fetch Elasticsearch data